GENERAL SPOTLIGHT ANNOUNCEMENTS

 The IRBMED Standard Operating Procedures serve as the method by which the IRBMED implements the governing rules of the HRPP Operations Manual (OM).
 The IRBMED Standard Operating Procedures serve as a reference for investigators, IRBs, administrators, and others.

-The IRBMED protects the rights and welfare of participants in clinical trials and other human subjects research studies by careful review and monitoring of research in accordance with applicable laws, regulations, and University policies.
+The IRBMED protects the rights and welfare of participants in clinical trials and other human subjects research studies by careful review and monitoring of research per applicable laws, regulations, and University policies.

 A list of FAQs is available to answer commonly asked questions by the research community.
 If you cannot find an answer to your question here, please contact us at email@example.com.